pooltogether/v4-docs/docs/reference/draw-manager/DrawManager.md

 Completes the start draw auction.

-*Will revert if recipient is zero, the draw id to award has not closed, if start draw was already called for this draw, or if the rng is invalid.*
+*Will revert if recipient is zero, the draw id to award has not closed, the prize pool is shutdown, the start draw was already called for this draw, or if the rng is invalid.*

 ```solidity